 Our testing showed it reads the midlane consistently and creates impressive continuation through the pins.

 For bowlers chasing more hook potential without losing control, the Storm Equinox is a top performer.
-It’s easily one of the best bowling ball for hook in 2026.
+It’s easily one of the best bowling balls for hook in 2026.

 Read the full Storm EquinoX Solid Review